-If you bias this hot or even normal it may not continue to work.
-The plate voltage is high (520-560V) and the floating paraphase phase inverter gets very asymmetrical the farther into clipping you go, driving the grids of two power tubes with a much larger signal while the signal going to the other half of the push-pull actually gets smaller.
+These amps are biased very cold from the factory, in the 45-50% plate dissipation range.
+If you bias it hot or even “normal” it will probably be too hard on the tubes and it may break.
+The plate voltage is high (around 530-540V) and the floating paraphase phase inverter gets very asymmetrical the farther into clipping you go, driving the grids of two power tubes with a much larger signal while the signal going to the other half of the push-pull actually gets smaller.

 Gotta love how all the old Ampegs came with the schematic pasted to the chassis.
 This one is in good shape and has most of it’s screen printed front panel graphic still intact.
 Lots of these have worn off over the years.
 I could write about the V4/VT22 but there is an awesome write up at the Atomium Amps site.
 Might as well just peruse that and get into it.
 Lots of great info — Atomium Amps V-4 Analysis (post restoration).